Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/9-Update-Dependency-Cache/_index.md

 ![0004](/images/11/9/0004.svg?featherlight=false&width=100pc)

-**5.** Head over to the **Actions** tab, and you'll see that the Update Dependency Cache workflow has been triggered.
+**5.** Head over to the **Actions** tab, and you will see that the Update Dependency Cache workflow has been triggered.
 Click on the running workflow to view more details.

 ![0005](/images/11/9/0005.svg?featherlight=false&width=100pc)